pettod/image-comparator/README.md

 from imco import compareImages
 ```

-Here is a test code sample to use the comparison function:
+Here is a sample code to use the comparison function:

 ```python
 import cv2